 Biceps tendon rupture at the elbow is a relatively common injury and is usually fairly obvious, with a lot of swelling and bruising in the front of the elbow.
 Biceps tendon ruptures are treated by Dr. Peter G. Fitzgibbons, MD at The Centers for Advanced Orthopaedics: Maryland Orthopedic Specialists Division.
 Dr. Fitzgibbons performed fellowship-training in hand, wrist, and elbow surgery through the Harvard Hand & Upper Extremity Fellowship based at Brigham & Women’s Hospital in Boston.
-With locations in both Germantown and Bethesda, Maryland, he and a team of orthopaedists, hand therapists, and physical therapists offer a comprehensive range of services covering the diagnosis and treatment of biceps tendon ruptures.
+With locations in both Germantown, Rockville, and Bethesda, Maryland, he and a team of orthopaedists, hand therapists, and physical therapists offer a comprehensive range of services covering the diagnosis and treatment of biceps tendon ruptures.

 The biceps muscle is in the front of the upper arm, and has two attachments: one at the shoulder and another at the elbow.
 The muscle’s attachment at the elbow is more likely to rupture from high energy athletic activity, usually in muscular middle-aged men.

 Surprisingly, the arm usually still functions well after a biceps tendon rupture.
 In the long run, elbow flexion strength is usually not affected, although supination strength, (i.e. the strength in rotating the forearm to a palm-up position) diminishes by about 50%.
 If neither that loss of strength nor the cosmetic deformity are bothersome, then patients may not need surgery.
 Often, due to the deformity and loss of strength, surgical repair is chosen.